schnarkus/org.dieschnittstelle.iam.mwf.api/README.md

 # Upload with JavaScript
 In JavaScript use FormData for dealing with multipart form requests: https://developer.mozilla.org/en-US/docs/Web/API/FormData

+# Switching between localhost and "public" provisision
+In webserver.js, use the "localOnly" constant for starting the webserver using the ip of your respective network.
+Note, however, that access to the api is neither authorised nor encrypted.

 # Note
 - please note that api access is neither password-protected, nor, by default, secure